-Yi-Hsin Lin

-Kyruus, Inc.

-Software Engineer

-Boston, MA

-Email: ylin42@gmail.com

-Yi-Hsin Lin completed the Master of Science in Transportation degree at the Massachusetts Institute of Technology (MIT) in June 2013.
+Yi-Hsin Lin Kyruus, Inc. Software Engineer Boston, MA Email: ylin42@gmail.com Yi-Hsin Lin completed the M.S. in Transportation degree at the Massachusetts Institute of Technology (MIT) in June 2013.
 She also received B.S. degrees from MIT in mathematics and music.
 She first became interested in aviation while working at Lincoln Laboratory where she worked on short-term weather forecasting for aviation.
 Continuing in that vein, her graduate research focused on weather impacts on aviation, particularly for terminal-area arrivals.
 Yi-Hsin is currently working as a software engineer at Kyruus, Inc, a Boston-based healthcare IT company.
-In her free time, Yi-Hsin enjoys travel, classical music, swimming, scuba diving, and reading.
+In her free time, she enjoys travel, classical music, swimming, scuba diving, and reading.

-Yi Liu University of California at Berkeley Post-doctoral Fellow & Lecturer

-Berkeley, CA

-Email: liuyi.feier@gmail.com

-Homepage: https://www.ocf.berkeley.edu/~yiliu/index.html

-Dr. Yi Liu is currently a post-doc and instructor in the department of Civil and Environment Engineering at University of California, Berkeley.
-She received her Ph.D. in transportation engineering from Berkeley in summer 2015, MPhil degree in geotechnical engineering from HKUST in 2009, and bachelor degree in hydraulic engineering from Tsinghua in 2007.

-Dr. Liu's research interests include air transportation, transportation economics, data analysis and statistical modeling.
-Liu has over 10 peer-reviewed journal papers and serve as a referee for several journals including transportation science and transportation research part C. Liu's dissertation studies predictability in strategic air traffic management.
-Recognizing the originality and contribution in Liu's dissertation work, Institute for Operations Research and the Management Science (Informs) has issued a press release to publicize it.

-Liu co-organized the 5th International Conference on Research in Air Transportation in 2012 and served as a session chair at Informs since 2013.
+Yi Liu Amazon Senior Research Scientist Berkeley, CA Email: liuyi.feier@gmail.com Google Scholar: https://scholar.google.com/citations?user=1AMfX5QAAAAJ&hl=en Dr. Yi Liu is currently a senior research scientist at Amazon.
+Before that, she worked as a post-doctoral fellow at UC Berkeley.
+She received her Ph.D. in transportation engineering from Berkeley in summer 2015, MPhil degree in geotechnical engineering from HKUST in 2009, and Bachelor degree in hydraulic engineering from Tsinghua in 2007.
+Dr. Liu's research interests include recommendation system, data-driven decision-making, machine learning and air transportation.
+Liu has over 20 peer-reviewed research papers and serve as a referee for several journals including transportation science and transportation research part C. Liu co-organized the 5th International Conference on Research in Air Transportation in 2012 and served as a session chair at Informs since 2013.
 Liu received various scholarships and awards, including Federal Aviation Administration sponsored graduate research award on public-sector aviation issues, WTS Leadership Legacy Scholarship, and Robert Horonjeff Memorial Grant.
 In 2015, Liu is selected as an attendant of MIT CEE Rising Stars workshop.
+In 2017, her paper titled "Modeling Ground Delay Program Incidence Using Convective and Local Weather Information" received the best paper award and ATM seminar.

 Brittany Luken Georgia Institute of Technology Ph.D.
-Candidate

-Atlanta, GA

-Email: brittany.l.luken@gmail.com

-Brittany joined Georgia Tech as a doctoral a student in civil and environmental engineering in 2008 and received a M.S. in industrial systems and engineering in 2010.
+Candidate Atlanta, GA Email: brittany.l.luken@gmail.com Brittany joined Georgia Tech as a doctoral a student in civil and environmental engineering in 2008 and received a M.S. in industrial systems and engineering in 2010.
 Brittany's research focuses on investigating the impacts of early standby fees on airline customer service.
-Brittany is the recipient of several notable fellowships and scholarships, including a National Science Foundation (NSF) Graduate Research Fellowship, an Eisenhower Fellowship, and an Airport Cooperative Research Program (ACRP) Graduate Research Award on Public-Sector Aviation Issues.
+Brittany is the recipient of several notable fellowships and scholarships, including a National Science Foundation (NSF) Graduate Research Fellowship, an Eisenhower Fellowship, and an ACRP Graduate Research Award.
 Brittany received her B.E. in civil engineering from Vanderbilt University in 2008.

-James Morrison Bombardier Commercial Aircraft Airline Marketing Manager Toronto, Ontario, Canada

-Email: jmorriso@mit.edu

-Jim Morrison is an airline marketing manager dedicated to promoting Bombardier's commercial aircraft lineup, including the Q400 NextGen turboprop, CRJ NextGen family, and the 100% new 100-149 seat CSeries.
-He holds a master of science in technology and policy from MIT, a bachelor of science in engineering physics from Queen's University, and is a licensed professional engineer in the Province of Ontario.
+James Morrison Bombardier Commercial Aircraft Airline Marketing Manager Toronto, Ontario, Canada Email: jmorriso@mit.edu Jim Morrison is an airline marketing manager dedicated to promoting Bombardier's commercial aircraft lineup, including the Q400 NextGen turboprop, CRJ NextGen family, and the 100% new 100-149 seat CSeries.
+He holds a M.S. in technology and policy from MIT, a B.S. in engineering physics from Queen's University, and is a licensed professional engineer in the Province of Ontario.
 As a research assistant at MIT International Center for Air Transportation (ICAT), Jim investigated the impacts of fuel cost increase on the U.S. air transportation system and performed a game theory analysis of the impact of single aisle competition on fleet emissions.
 Previously, Jim worked in the geospatial and remote sensing industry with Applanix Corporation as a Product Support Analyst.
-His current interests include: transportation systems, technology innovation, environmental policy, and backcountry skiing.
+Jim's current interests include: transportation systems, technology innovation, environmental policy, and backcountry skiing.